-The Commission has prepared a draft 2019-2022 regional transportation improvement program (TIP) (the TIP document is currently being finalized and will be linked to this webpage when completed).
+The Commission has approved the 2019-2022 regional transportation improvement program (TIP) (the TIP document is currently being finalized and will be linked to this webpage when completed).
 The draft 2019-2022 TIP can be accessed from this link.
 The TIP is a listing of all arterial highway, public transit, and other transportation improvement projects proposed to be carried out by State and local governments over the next four years (2019-2022) in the seven county Southeastern Wisconsin Region.
 The TIP indicates the transportation system improvement priorities of State and local governments in Southeastern Wisconsin by their programming of projects to be undertaken in each of the next four years.
 Transit, arterial highway, and other improvement projects proposed to be implemented in the next four years with Federal U.S. Department of Transportation funding should be included in this program.
-The draft 2019-2022 TIP is available for review and comment through November 29, 2018.

 The draft TIP was compiled by staff by contacting local engineers, planners, and transit operators within the Region.
 This was done to assure not only participation in, and understanding of, the program development process, but also to assure that all proposed State and local government transportation projects are considered for inclusion in the TIP.

 Commission staff reviewed each project proposed to be listed in the TIP for consistency with the adopted year 2050 fiscally constrained transportation plan (FCTP).
 The Commission staff also compared the total costs of the proposed projects in the TIP to estimates of available Federal, State, and local funding to ensure that available funding sources are adequate to implement the TIP.
 In addition, the Commission staff conducted an evaluation assessing the impact of the projects programmed in the TIP on minority populations and low-income populations—both positive and negative—and evaluating whether minority populations and low-income populations may be expected to receive a proportionate share of TIP benefits and not receive a disproportionate share of TIP negative impacts (Appendix I).
 An evaluation was also conducted of the contributions of the projects listed in the TIP toward achieving VISION 2050 performance goals and the established targets for the national performance measures (Appendix E).